Sage/streamlinejs/lib/globals.md

 Note: an empty context (`{}`) is automatically set by the server wrappers of the `streams` module, before they dispatch a request.
 So, with these wrappers, each request starts with a fresh empty context.

+* `fn = globals.withFreshContext(fn)`
+  wraps a function so that it creates a new context on entry and restores the previous context on exit. returns the wrapped function.